 - optional toppings (berries, bananas, nuts, toasted coconut, dried fruit, granola, etc.)

-I used small anchor hocking jars (like these from Amazon), but you could also use small pint size or other small food jars with lids.
+I used small Anchor Hocking jars (like these from Amazon), but you could also use small pint size or other small food jars with lids.
 I also decided to make a batch of four on my first go.
-I encourage you to make a few at once!
+I encourage you to make a few at once.
+It doesn’t take much more effort to make more than one and you’re set for multiple breakfasts!

 Start by measuring out your dry ingredients in the bottom of each jar.